zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/jupyter/jupyter.md

 	![jupyter terminal](images/jupyter-terminal.png)

-2. Install mysql connector using pip
+2. Install the MySQL connector for Python using pip

 	```
 <copy>